Green Part 2

 The little highness typically was the one who asked the boy if they wanted to play.

-The little highness typically was the one who tried to make conversations with the boy.
+The little highness typically was the one who tried to induce conversations with

 But the boy still seemed to stay distant, never making their presence aware for the little highness anytime the little highness tried or couldn’t find them, and sometimes even ignored the little highness.